cspr-rad/kairos-spec/src/spec.typ

 Transfering funds from user `Bob` to a user `Alice` can be divided into four phases, which are modelled in the following sequence diagrams.

 #page(flipped: true)[
-In the first phase users submit their transactions to the L2 server, which accumulates them and checks for independence.
-In addition, the L2 server will check that the batch proof which is currently being computed, has the same value for the `Validium counter` as the submitted L2 transaction.
+In the first phase users submit their transactions through the Kairos CLI to the Kairos Node (L2 server), which accumulates them and checks for independence.
+In addition, the Kairos node will check that the batch proof which is going to be computed next, has the same value for the `Kairos counter` as the submitted transaction.

 #figure(
   image("transfer_sequence_diagram_client_submit.svg", width: 100%),